 The proudly quartz and playfully conceived Timex Q doesn't have a GMT complication, but it's only $179!
 It's a nice rendition of a retro-styled watch, and you can even use the 12-hour bezel as a rudimentary way of tracking another time zone if you want.
 Of course, it's also got that bicolor bezel that just pops, and a throwback bracelet style that's nifty as hell.

 Water Resistance: 50m

 It might not be perfectly "Pepsi," but a blue and orange bezel along with other distinctive details give the Baltic Aquascaphe GMT its own character.
-(Note: it also comes in two other colors.)
-And yet, the familiar sporty charm of a classic GMT in the tradition of Rolex's classic is clearly present.
+(Note: it also comes in two other colors, one of which is pretty close to the 2022 left-handed 126720VTNR.)
+The familiar sporty charm of a classic GMT in the tradition of Rolex's classic, however, is clearly present.
 If you want the style with a solid Swiss automatic movement and all the luxury specs at around a grand, go for this Aquascaphe from this French brand.

 Movement: Soprod C125 GMT automatic

 Water Resistance: 100m